During a liver transplant

 After your liver transplant, you can expect to:

-- Stay in the intensive care unit for a few days.
+- Possibly stay in the intensive care unit for a few days.
 Doctors and nurses will monitor your condition to watch for signs of complications.
 They'll also test your liver function frequently for signs that your new liver is working.

-- Spend 1 to 2 weeks in the hospital.
+- Spend 5-10 days in the hospital.
 Once you're stable, you're taken to a transplant recovery area to continue recuperating.